AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/crop-adjusted-zoom-targets.md

 ### _Cropping in the Image Preset_

 Image Presets have a field where you can add extra Image Serving commands.
-To add the same crop as above to your Image Preset, edit your preset and paste or type the values in the URL Modifiers field, and then save andpublish.
+To add the same crop as above to your Image Preset, edit your preset and paste or type the values in the URL Modifiers field, and then save and publish.

 ![image](assets/crop-adjusted-zoom-targets/cropping-in-image-preset.jpg)
 _Add crop commands (or any command) to the URL Modifiers of the Image Preset._